Los Angeles Wrongful Termination Lawyer: Legal Help After an Unlawful Firing

-Losing your job unexpectedly can feel overwhelming, especially when you believe it happened for the wrong reasons.
-A sudden termination causes financial hardship, emotional stress, and long-term career damage.
-While California is an "at-will" state, your employer cannot fire you for illegal reasons.
-If your dismissal resulted from retaliation, discrimination, or asserting a legal right, you may have a wrongful termination claim.
+While California is an “at-will” state, your employer cannot terminate employment for reasons that violate the law.
+If you believe your dismissal resulted from retaliation, discrimination, or exercising a protected right, you may have grounds to pursue a wrongful termination claim.

 Recent Cases We've Won